 The original non-vegan recipe specifies double the quantity of oil that is in this vegan version.
 I substituted half the oil with applesauce.
 While you could use entirely applesauce in lieu of oil, I think the texture of the bread will be dry in comparison and with a stronger flavor of apples.

-Simply cover the loaf in food safe plastic wrap or place it in a ziplock bag.
-For muffins, I like to keep them in the baking tin and covering them with plastic wrap.
-Store refrigerated or at (cool) room temperature for up to 3 days.
+Cover the loaf in food safe plastic wrap or place it in a ziplock bag.
+For muffins, keep them in the baking tin and cover them with plastic wrap.
+Store refrigerated or at a cool room temperature for up to 3 days.

 Recipe